 Do not hesitate to give us a call.
 We are an expert team and we are happy to talk to you.

-Standing at the roof of the world, Qinghai-Tibet Plateau creates a unique Tibetan nationality due to its unique natural conditions.
-Their unique religious beliefs help to create a splendid Tibetan culture centered around Tibetan Buddhism.
+Tibet Photography Tour.
+Tibetan unique religious beliefs help to create a splendid Tibetan culture centered around Tibetan Buddhism.
 Either stunning natural landscapes or profound & unique religious culture is a fatal attraction for any photographer.
 This is a classic photography tour with high accessibility, covering Lhasa, Shigatse, and other towns centered around human landscapes; Yamdrok lake, Namtso lake, and other well-known holy lakes in Tibet; and the highest peak in the world – Mt.
 Everest.
 The highlights and attractions in this tour are highly representative.

 All Accommodation in 3 star Hotel